When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 History and Architecture of the Black and White Bungalows

-Adam Park and the Black and White Bungalows found here was developed in 1925-1929.
+Adam Park and the Black and White Bungalows found here were developed in 1925-1929.
 It was designed as housing for senior officers in the British administration who governed Singapore at the time.
 Later, in 1942, there was fierce fighting here against the Japanese before the British Army eventually retreated.

 They are called Black and White Bungalows because of their colour scheme – black timber and whitewashed walls.
 All large houses in colonial Singapore were known as Bungalows, even though elsewhere a bungalow just means a house without stairs.
 These Bungalows all have steep, overhanging roofs designed to shed the heavy tropical rain efficiently.